uafgeotools/mtuq/docs/quick_start.rst

 Quick start
 ===========

-An easy way to get started is to try out these `examples <https://github.com/uafgeotools/mtuq/blob/master/examples>`_, which estimate source parameters for an event from `Silwal2016` using seismic waveforms included with the `MTUQ` repository.
+An easy way to get started is to try out these `examples <https://github.com/uafgeotools/mtuq/blob/master/examples>`_, which estimate source parameters for an event from `Silwal2016`.

-Before running any of these scripts, users must first `install MTUQ <https://uafgeotools.github.io/mtuq/install/index.html>`_.
+Before running any of the scripts, users must first `install MTUQ <https://uafgeotools.github.io/mtuq/install/index.html>`_.
 After installation finishes, examples can be invoked within the `examples/` directory as follows:

 .. code::